"So then I says to the guy, 'leave the gun, take the Canolli."

 TIP: For sensitive matters where you want information to remain confidential and privileged, do not involve outside parties as those outside parties or non attorney advisers cannot raise the attorney client privileged defense.

-Only Legal Advice Is Attorney Client Privileged.
 This is especially tricky for companies who have their own “in house” legal counsel who also offers business advice.

 Only the information exchanged that pertains to legal advice would be privileged.
 For example, was an organization chart of the companies holdings “privileged” when provided to the company lawyer also manages those assets for the business?